rixx/books.rixx.de/data/reviews/saad-hossain/escape-from-baghdad/index.md

 tl;dr: Fun, violence, fun.

 In some very technical sense, this book is Urban Fantasy: there are fantastical elements, and it takes place in a city.
 As you may have guessed, the city is Baghdad.
-The time is not long after Hussein's death, so it feels less like a city and more like a war zone, but still – Urban Fantasy.
+The time is not long after Hussein's death, so it's less like a city and more like a war zone, but still – Urban Fantasy.

 Thankfully, and I say this as somebody [who](/ben-aaronovitch/moon-over-soho)